TelemetryDeck/docs/articles/insights-about-system-version.md

 ---
-title: How To Find Out Which Operating System Your Users Are Using
+title: How to Find Out Which Operating System Your Users Are Using
 tags: Beginner, How-to, User-cohorts, Insights, Quickstart, Docs
 description: A guide on how to create an insight that shows all operating systems used by users
 lead: Insights around used operating systems help you with planning features, and to understand how technologically advanced your users are.
 This step-by-step guide explains how you can create and configure your insights